AIAppliedUK/ScotAccount-TechDocs/src/scotaccount-complete-guide.md

 **Resolution Guide:**

-**invalid_client errors** typically indicate that your client_id is not recognized by ScotAccount or that your client authentication is failing.
+**invalid_client errors** typically indicate that your client_id is not recognised by ScotAccount or that your client authentication is failing.
 Verify that:

 - Your client_id matches exactly what was registered
 - Your client assertion JWT is properly signed with your registered private key